krackjack12/Consumer-Behaviour-Analysis/README.md

 # Consumer-Behaviour-Analysis

-This repo includes the complete research on Consumer Behaviour Analysis.
-Research Documentation and resources used while researching are also included.
-Research includes - Datasets available to study consumer behaviour, current implementations and the models used.

 Step 1 : Learning about Consumer Behaviour and its importance in decision making for businesses.

 Step 2 : Researching how to use historical data and analyze consumer behaviour, analyze the available datasets.